 Slavoj Žižek: Hipster Quackery

 Let us start repeating the title’s ad hominem: Žižek is not much more than an entertainer.
-As a philosopher, he ends up looking more like a con artist.
+As a philosopher, he ends up looking more like a con artist than anything.

 Nevertheless, the combining factors which led him to fame are not limited to his charisma and charming emotional sleight of hand with audience expectations.
 The main thing to blame is the pervasive leniency on the general field we usually call “liberal arts” that the Sokal hoax has so aptly revealed.

-Lacan has said his writings shouldn’t be understood through reason, but read as if engaging an enlightening effect similar to that of mystical texts.
-The obscurantist strategy seems to be ever recurrent epiphanies through apophenia and the steady presentation of cognitive dissonances in order to produce a simulacrum of religious experience.
+Lacan has even said his writings shouldn’t be understood through reason, but read as if “engaging an enlightening effect similar to that of mystical texts”.
+The obscurantist strategy seems consist of ever recurrent epiphanies based on pure apophenia plus the steady presentation of not even disguised cognitive dissonances, all in order to produce a simulacrum of religious experience.

-Thus the existential emptiness and spiritual expectation of the listener are filled up by the endless and circular confabulation over a “twilight jargon” (a doublespeak that many times seeks to mean exactly the opposite of what would explicitly signify) and incestuously intimate references to, in the past, psychoanalytic jargon or philosophy itself, and from the 90’s onward, pop culture in particular.
+Thus, the existential emptiness and spiritual expectation of the listener are endlessly filled up by a circular confabulation over a “twilight jargon” of sorts—a doublespeak that many times seeks to mean exactly the opposite of what would explicitly signify—together with incestuously intimate references to, in the past, psychoanalytic jargon or philosophy itself, and from the 90’s onward pop culture in particular.

-The effect is a mixture of an in-joke with plain gibberish on the overall meaning of the whole presentation/book/”system” in which the lack of epistemological basis may seem, at first, quite liberating.
-Obscurantism is essentially a falsification of what would be profound—and that explains not only its fascination, but its tragedy.
+The effect is a mixture of in-joke with plain gibberish on the the very same overall meaning of the whole presentation/book/“system” it comes from.
+So meta...
+At first such lack of epistemological basis may seem quite liberating.
+Obscurantism in the end is essentially a falsification of what could be profound—and that explains not only its fascination, but its tragedy.

 The philosophic wine and the malt of the gods/the gutter and domestic violence

-Žižek and his accomplice’s abuse of language is similar to a if by whiskey (the relativistic fallacy where you are never clear if you are attacking or defending a thesis) plus lots of loaded language that we can probably more fittingly call “philosophical sensationalism”.
+Žižek and his accomplice’s abuse of language is similar to a if by whiskey (the relativistic fallacy where you are never clear if you are attacking or defending a thesis) blended with lots of loaded language that we can probably more fittingly call “philosophical sensationalism”.

 Add to this that lovely post-modern quirk, abused by Camile Paglia on Sexual Personae and David Foster Wallace in many of his writings—a trend which probably begun with Roland Barthes (if we aren’t willing to go back all the way to Sterne) and which might gladly have been so overused that is fast getting out of fashion—in which you present scholarly research mixed with the most low-brow cultural endeavors, with a completely tongue-in-cheek, oh so geeky, effect.
 Like 9gag hand in hand with Jstor.
-Also, the combination of suposedly high concepts and bathroom talk and the grotesque, a similar gimmick.
+Also, there is the combination of suposedly high concepts and bathroom talk, the grotesque, violence and sexual innuendo, all towards a similar gimmick that is either supposedly profound profanity or supposedly profound low-brow connections.
+Popular, populist: academy as reality show.

-Žižek’s supporters would perhaps say that he, like Lacan, the prophet, has no thesis or philosophy, but more of a way of being and thinking out loud and in public.
-Doesn’t saying this quite justify the ad hominen a little bit?
-To criticize Žižek’s ideas can only be accomplished doing exactly what he himself has done with them: leaving them so “free” of any anchor or standard that the horror of ethnic violence becomes “the sacred”, and vice-versa—if it shocks, it’s ok to use.
+Žižek’s supporters would perhaps say that he, like the prophet Lacan, has no thesis or philosophy, but more of a way of being and thinking out loud and in public.
+A “philosophyc praxis”.
+Doesn’t saying this quite justify the ad hominen a little bit?1Many people think all that an ad hominen necessarily is a fallacy, but if there is no clear argument, thesis or reason to argue with, we are left with attitude, praxis, “the man working his little vaudeville show”.
+Thus an ad hominen is not only justified: it is the only fitting argument or “review”.
+To criticize Žižek’s ideas can only be accomplished doing exactly what he himself has done with them: leaving ideas so “free” of any anchor or standard that the horror of ethnic violence becomes “the sacred”, and vice-versa—if it shocks, it’s ok to use.
 Should we go that path or just call him a scoundrel?
+Thus it is only Žižek’s abuse, his own posturing, that actually transforms the ad hominem a quod erat demonstrandum.
+It is his abandonment of philosophy for show that makes for the demand of a reviewer, not a rational opponent.

-When he actually means something, it is the most abhorent conclusion, as to face us with a Twilight-Zone-like twist, a combination of placation of anxiety through fake fear and the self-congratulatory feeling that the listener is really smart to reach such counterintuitive garbage together with Žižek.
+When Žižek actually seems to mean something, it is always the most abhorent conclusion, as to face us with a Twilight-Zone-like twist, a combination of placation of anxiety through faux fear and the self-congratulatory feeling that the listener is really smart to reach such counterintuitive garbage heights, in union with Žižek.

 At one point, in a lecture, Žižek says in jest, like some police chief from a totalitarian regime: